ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 heights to blocks.
 Chains are stored using an ordered map from difficulty to chains, so that the map ordering is the ordering of best to worst chains.

-- index queued blocks by height rather than by hash because it lets us simultaniously limit the number of candidates as well as know when we want to prune the queue.

-- XXX fill in details on exact types

 ### `Chain` Type
 [chain-type]: #chain-type